Master’s Programs

 Our college is committed to Chicago's communities, students, and their families to make real change and develop new knowledge around education.

-Our Master of Education (M.Ed.) programs are for people who are or want to become teachers, researchers, and educational leaders.
+Our Master of Education (MEd) programs are for people who are or want to become teachers, researchers, and educational leaders.
 Our master's students work with our faculty, graduate students, and community partners to develop research and practical experience in Chicago's schools and community-based organizations.

 Our master's programs Heading link